Aigerim-Zh/Yelp-Project/README.md

 ### Feature Importance

-Boxplots per feature can be seen [here](https://github.com/Aigerim-Zh/Yelp-Project/blob/Aigerim/Exploratory_Analysis.ipynb).
+Boxplots per feature can be seen [here](https://github.com/Aigerim-Zh/Yelp-Project/blob/Aigerim/Exploratory_Analysis.ipynb). **--> Aigerim please make copy of this to main**

 Although the Balanced Random Forest produced overfitting results in the majority of settings, its feature importance calculator is useful.
 In the chart below, all features are ranked according to their importance.
 Although we tried removing less important features, the accuracy score dropped slightly, i.e., all less important features collectively make a meaningful contribution to the model.